(Written in 2014) I never set out to write a blog.

 I told myself, that’s the last thing the world needs, another guy with an opinion.

-This month marks my three-year anniversary of this accidental creation, Work Life Play Blog/Podcast.
+This month marks my third anniversary of this accidental creation, Work Life Play Blog/Podcast.

-I am passionionate about living a sustainable work-life balance that includes rhthyms of play constantly woven in.
-I want to master the Art of Living, not simply default to balancing my career with my family.
-I’m convinced there is more Life and Play to be experienced.
+I am passionate about living a sustainable work-life rhythm that includes play woven continuously.
+I want to master the Art of Living, not merely default to balancing my career with my family.
+I’m convinced that integration must be our aim-not balance.

-I’ve learned that my voice is best inserted @ the intersections and crossroads of all three.
-My hope is that I have helped you blur the lines of distinction between where one starts and where the other ends.
+I’ve learned that my voice is best inserted @ the intersections and crossroads of all three Work Life Play.
+I hope that I’ve helped you blur the lines of distinction between where one starts and where the other ends.

 Why this Trifecta?